 If you are in need of food assistance during the EBT downtime period, please visit your nearest food pantry or soup kitchen that is usually open on Sundays.
 If you are in New York City, you may call the NYC Hunger Hotline number (1-866-888-8777) for information on the location and hours of operation of food assistance sites.
 For information on food assistance sites outside New York City that will be open on Sunday, please call the OTDA hotline number at 1-800-342-3009.

 What is EBT?

-EBT is the method by which the New York State Office of Temporary and Disability Assistance (OTDA) delivers cash and Supplemental Nutrition Assistance Program (SNAP), the new name for Food Stamps (effective August 29, 2012), benefits to New York State's recipient population.
+EBT is the method by which the New York State Office of Temporary and Disability Assistance (OTDA) delivers cash and Supplemental Nutrition Assistance Program (SNAP) benefits to New York State's recipient population.
 Cash and SNAP benefits are deposited into electronic benefit accounts which can be accessed using a Common Benefit Identification Card (CBIC) and Personal Identification Number (PIN).
 The Card can be used at EBT participating ATM machines and Point of Sale (POS) terminals throughout the state.

 New York SNAP recipients may access their EBT cash and SNAP benefits anywhere within the United States at participating EBT locations.
 Cash benefits may also be accessed at participating ATM and POS locations throughout the country.
 Search for Cash Access locations near you.

 The toll-free number - 1-888-328-6399 - is available in English and Spanish to recipients 24 hours per day, 7 days per week.
 Please note this number cannot be reached from a payphone.
 An automated system will guide you through menu options to help direct your call.
 Recipients may use the helpline to: